Utilizing Research to Pioneer A Mobile Battery Infrastructure

 Location was critical for the swap station placement and rider experience - come in data analytics and cultural nuances to the rescue.

-The goal - have swap stations in front of corner shops so riders can kill 2 birds with one stop
+Our internal UX goal - have swap stations in front of corner shops so riders can kill 2 birds with one stop !